The Date A Live Season 5 anime TV series is officially confirmed to be in production.

 It also helps that the story quality of the source material progressed over time.
 The fourth season enjoyed a better tale focus on new spirits Nia Honjou and Mukuro Hoshimiya and thus the studio was able to focus on adapting a relatively small number of books.

 As such, the Date A Live 4 reviews have significantly better scores than all of the previous seasons.
-If that relative popularity translates to a better boost for Blu-Ray/DVD and light novel sales, it’s very possible that the anime production committee will have Date A Live Season 5 renewed.
-The only question is when.
+That relative popularity probably translates to a better boost for Blu-Ray/DVD and light novel sales, so that’s why we predicted that it was very likely the anime production committee would have Date A Live Season 5 renewed.
+The only question is when it’ll be released.

 What was the reason for the long five-year wait between Seasons 3 and 4?
 There’s been no official explanation, although in 2014 the anime had already adapted about two-thirds of the available source material.

 Now, the situation is completely different since the Date A Live book series is finished and the anime production committee can plan out the remainder of the anime adaptation at their leisure.
-The big question is whether the 10th Anniversary projects were simply toeing the waters to see if the series should be renewed all the way to the ending or whether the producer already has a multi-year plan.
+The 10th Anniversary projects were not simply toeing the waters to see if the series should be renewed all the way to the ending since the producer apparently already has a multi-year plan.

-If it’s the latter scenario, then at the earliest we might expect the Dave A Live V release date to be in 2024.
-Otherwise, expect a multi-year wait if pre-production hasn’t already secretly begun on the fifth season.
+Since the production was immediately announced in June 2022, then the earliest we might expect the Dave A Live V release date to be in late 2023 or early 2024.

 Date A Live Season 5 English dub release date predictions